How to properly dispose of your plastic wastes

 A significant amount of plastic garbage has been produced by the widespread use of plastic products.
 We must educate people about their applications and regular management as part of our way of life.

-plastic (Photo from istock)
+How to properly dispose of your plastic wastes (Photo from istock)

 Plastics have several uses in commercial and industrial products and are an important commodity due to their exceptional physical and chemical properties.
-Worldwide, large-scale production of fibers.
+Worldwide, large-scale production of fibbers.
 And resins has increased as a result of increasing community demand.
 However, due to poor waste management practices and the production of plastics, their use has a number of negative environmental effects.

 • Following are a few ways of plastic disposal: